d3x0r/STFRPhysics/math/mathSphereDecay.md

    So I have this vector - it's in some directionon the manifold; but it's in some direction tangent to the manifold, and to compare that vector with another
    I have- the transform in the manifold space has to be found.

-   geodesic - paralel transport of vector along its own direction is parallel to itself.
+   geodesic - parallel transport of vector along its own direction is parallel to itself.

    --------------------
    Primary perpendiculars https://www.geogebra.org/3d/ehvemap2